Emmacharleswilson/fab-fitness/README.md

 **Footer**
 - Links redirect to the correct social media page.
 - Links open in a new browser tab.
+- Users can subscribe to the newsletter by entering their email in the marketing form.

 **Products**
 - On loading products correctly appear in SKU order.